MicrosoftDocs/fabric-docs/docs/data-warehouse/connectivity.md

 We support connectivity to the Warehouse or SQL Endpoint using ODBC.
 Make sure you’re running the latest SQL Server drivers: [Microsoft OLE DB Driver for SQL Server - OLE DB Driver for SQL Server | Microsoft Learn](https://learn.microsoft.com/en-us/sql/connect/oledb/oledb-driver-for-sql-server?view=sql-server-ver16)

-## DBT Connectivity - Trident Data Warehouse
+## Connect using DBT

-- Users typically use DBT adapters to connect DBT projects to a target datastore.
+Users typically use DBT adapters to connect DBT projects to a target datastore.
 DBT adapters are built specifically for each data source.
 Users who would like to connect to Trident Data Warehouse from DBT project must use dbt-synapsevnext DBT adapter.
 Similarly, Synapse dedicated SQL pool data source has its own adapter (dbt-synapse).

-- DBT Trident DW Adapter uses pyodbc library to establish connectivity with Trident Data Warehouse.
+DBT Trident DW Adapter uses pyodbc library to establish connectivity with Trident Data Warehouse.
 PYODBC is an ODBC implementation in Python language that uses [Python Database API Specification v2.0](https://peps.python.org/pep-0249/).
 PYODBC directly passes connection string to the database driver through SQLDriverConnect in msodbc connection structure to Trident Data Warehouse using TDS (Tabular Data Streaming) proxy service.

-- Trident DBT Adapter supports AAD based authentication and allows developers to use az cli authentication using dbt-synapsevnext adapter.
+Trident DBT Adapter supports AAD based authentication and allows developers to use az cli authentication using dbt-synapsevnext adapter.
 FYI, SQL Authentication is not supported.

 ## Connectivity by other menas